Butcher’s Broom: Surprising Benefits For Blood Vessels

 Recommended Intake

 According to Healthline, the recommended dosage of dried Butcher’s Broom root is 1.5-3 grams per day.
-This dosage has been found to be effective in research studies.
-However, it is important to note that there is currently no official recommended dose for Knee holly.
+This dosage is effective in research studies.
+However, it is important to note that there is currently no official recommended dose for Knee Holly.

 Butcher’s Broom is commonly used to improve blood flow in the veins and treat conditions such as chronic venous insufficiency (CVI), heaviness in the legs, and edema.
 It is often used in combination with other herbal remedies, such as Cyclo 3 Fort, to improve its effectiveness.